 History & Mission of Jordan Valley

-Advocates for a Healthy Community, dba Jordan Valley Community Health Center (hereafter "Jordan Valley"), became a federally funded community health center in 2002 and serves the low-income, medically underserved target population primarily from 125 zip codes in southwest Missouri that includes Greene, Christian, Laclede, Stone, Taney and Webster Counties, as well as some areas in neighboring counties.
+Advocates for a Healthy Community, dba Jordan Valley Community Health Center (hereafter "Jordan Valley"), became a Federally Qualified Health Center in 2002 and serves the low-income, medically underserved target population primarily from 125 zip codes in southwest Missouri that includes Greene, Christian, Laclede, Stone, Taney and Webster Counties, as well as some areas in neighboring counties.
 The mission of the organization is "Improving our community’s health through access and relationships".
 Following is a summary of the regional community, target population served, organization and plan for addressing identified health care needs/issues of the target population primarily within the service area.
 Jordan Valley exists to promote health and wellness by providing quality care, access, research and education to the underserved and all people in our community, with or without insurance.
 Jordan Valley has multiple service delivery sites, with the main administrative site located in Springfield, Missouri.
 Jordan Valley provides a wide range of comprehensive, integrated services which seek to serve the whole patient, including integrated primary care, oral health and behavioral health services, Patient engagement is supported and enhanced through medical social work, case management, peer support, and patient navigation.
 Care transitions within Jordan Valley are supported through an Electronic Health Records system which allows practitioners to share pertinent patient and health information across disciplines for a more fully integrated and efficient care delivery system.
 Jordan Valley also participates in Missouri Health Connect, Missouri Health Plus, both designed to improve data and information sharing to continually improve quality of care.
 Jordan Valley has locations in Springfield, Marshfield, Republic, Hollister, Forsyth and Lebanon.
 These locations serve a significant portion of the southwest region of Missouri.
 The Internship training will take place at Jordan Valley’s main campus in Springfield.

 JVCHC functions from an integrated care model, where we address the whole person by integrating behavioral health services into primary care.
 By combining the population based philosophy of care with the expertise of behavioral health, we are able to treat the whole person so that a broad scope of patient needs is met.
 This model not only decreases the stigma of mental health treatment by incorporating it alongside physical health, but it increases the client population who would be missed or fall through the cracks if they were not provided behavioral health treatment alongside medical appointments.
 Psychologists and psychologists in training have the opportunity to serve as Behavioral Health Consultants working as part of the primary care team and are involved in assessment, intervention, and consultation with patients and their treatment.
 Our psychologists and clinicians work with our primary care providers to appropriately assess behavior health concerns and collaboratively design a comprehensive treatment plan.